Nervous System Protocols: Morning Light, Magnesium, Movement, and Breath

 - Night should feel more like night.

-- Stress should have a physical outlet.
+- Stress should have a physical outlet somewhere in the day.

 - Breath should be felt, not only controlled.